mhtcode/IUT/Term1_Fall_Term_1400/Basic Programming/README.md

 ## Course Description
 The Basic Programming course introduces the fundamental concepts of programming using [Programming Language, Python, C].
 Students will learn about variables, data types, control structures, functions, and basic algorithms.

-## Repository Structure
-The repository is organized as follows:
+# The repository is organized as follows:

 ## Slides